 More and more therapists are describing themselves as “trauma-informed” or “experienced in trauma care”—but what does that mean, and how can trauma-informed care (TIC) benefit those of us seeking treatment?
-Dr. Julie Lopez, the leader of the Viva Center’s Trauma Informed Clinical Practice Certificate Program, helps us break down how TIC can affect your wellness journey and how to tell a genuine TIC practitioner from an unqualified one.
+Dr. Julie Lopez, creator of the Viva Center’s Trauma Informed Clinical Practice Certificate Program, helps us break down how TIC can affect your wellness journey and how to tell a genuine TIC practitioner from an unqualified one.

 What is Trauma?

 The Substance Abuse and Mental Health Services Administration (SAMHSA) defines trauma as a psychological state “resulting from “an event, series of events, or set of circumstances that is experienced by an individual as physically or emotionally harmful or life threatening and that has lasting adverse effects on the individual’s functioning and mental, physical, social, emotional, or spiritual well-being.”

 Putting it more simply, Dr. Lopez describes trauma as “distress,” with each person’s trauma reaction being the way that their distress is processed in the human system.
 Organizations like SAMHSA often focus on what Dr. Lopez refers to as “Big T” trauma—real or perceived threats to existence like abuse, natural disasters, community violence, or forced displacement.
 Yet it’s also important to acknowledge “Little t” trauma, which encompasses “life’s disappointments, hurts, and imperfections.”
 A few examples of “Little t” trauma might be a difficult (but not abusive) breakup, a public humiliation, or an instance of academic failure.

 Both “Big T” and “Little t” trauma can have serious effects on our behavior and physical health, leading to mental health concerns like substance abuse, PTSD, and, depression, and chronic health conditions like diabetes and cardiovascular disease.
 Those are just a few reasons why it’s important that those recovering from trauma receive treatment from someone trained in that area.